JustinTimperio/pacback/README.md

 ![Pacback Rolling Back a List of Packages](https://imgur.com/Rhy6iDn.gif)

 ### Rolling Back to an Archive Date
-Another popular way to rollback package versions is to use the Arch Linux Archives to pull packages with pacman.
-Pacback automates the entire process with the `pacback -rb` command.
-To rollback to a specific date, give `-rb` a date in YYYY/MM/DD format and Pacback will automatically save your mirrorlist, point to an archive URL, then run a full system downgrade.
+Another popular way to rollback package versions is to use the Arch Linux Archives to pull packages with directly with pacman.
+Pacback automates this entire process with the `pacback -rb` command.
+To rollback to a specific date, give `-rb` a date in YYYY/MM/DD format and Pacback will automatically save your mirrorlist, point a new mirrorlist to an archive URL, then run a full system downgrade.
 When every you are ready to jump back to the head, run `pacback -u` and Pacback with automatically retore your old mirrorlist.
-In the event that you destroy this backup Pacback can automatically fetch a new mirrorlist for the system.
+In the event that you destroy this backup, Pacback can automatically fetch a new HTTP US mirrorlist for the system.

 1. `pacback -rb 2019/10/18`